-TACOMA – Raymon Tyhia, 35, of Tacoma, was charged Wednesday with first-degree assault of a child for allegedly shaking his 7-week-old daughter so violently that he caused brain damage, Pierce County prosecutor Mark Lindquist said.
+TACOMA – Raymon Tyhia, 35, of Tacoma, pleaded guilty Wednesday to assault of a child for shaking his 7-week-old daughter so violently that he caused brain damage.
+He was sentenced to 25 months in prison.

 On Oct.
-3, Tyhia and the baby’s mother argued about dressing the victim, the prosecutor’s office said in a news release.
+3, Tyhia and the baby’s mother argued about dressing the victim, the prosecutor’s office said in a news release at the time.
 Angry that the baby was crying, the defendant forcefully grabbed the victim by the leg and dragged her towards him, across the couple’s king-sized bed, and forced her into her crib, he said.

-“Statements from the mother and the grandmother, along with the injuries, indicate there had been other incidents of violent shaking,” the statement said.
+“Statements from the mother and the grandmother, along with the injuries, indicate there had been other incidents of violent shaking,” the prosecutor’s office news release said..

 The victim’s mother and the defendant took the child to Mary Bridge Hospital on Oct.
 9 because she had not eaten since the day before, and was rolling her eyes and screaming.
 The victim was diagnosed with brain damage, brain hemorrhage and subdural hematoma.